 Instructions

-- Chop the onions and bell pepper.
+- Chop the onions and red bell pepper.1 red bell pepper, 1 onion

 - Add onions and red bell pepper and saute for 3 minutes.

-- Add tomato paste and stir.
+- Add tomato paste and stir.2 tablespoon tomato paste

 - Cook for about 5 minutes.